Maryland FHA Loans

-- FHA Mortgage Down Payment Requirement – The minimum down payment requirement for an FHA mortgage in 2018 is 3.5% with a credit score of 580 or higher.
-Read more about FHA DOWN PAYMENT INFORMATION
+- FHA Mortgage Down Payment Requirement – The minimum down payment requirement for an FHA mortgage is 3.5% with a credit score of 580 or higher.
+Lower credit scores require a down payment of 10%.
+Read more about FHA down payment information

 - FHA Credit Score Requirement – You can qualify for an Maryland FHA mortgage with a credit score of 580 or more.
 You may also get qualified with a credit score as low as 500, but you will likely have to put as down as much as 10%.

 - FHA Mortgage Insurance (MIP) – You will be required to have an FHA mortgage insurance premium (MIP).
 You may read more about what this insurance will cost at our full FHA mortgage page.

 There are multiple FHA loan products available for purchasing or refinancing a home.
 Not all Maryland mortgage lenders offer all of these but we can help you regardless of what your needs are.

 - FHA Purchase – For the purchase of your primary residence.

 - FHA Refinance – To refinance an existing FHA loan or any type of mortgage into an FHA loan.

 - FHA 203k Rehab – This loan allows you to purchase or refinance your home while also borrowing the money needed to rehab or update the property.

 - FHA Construction Loan – With this program, you can purchase property and also build your dream home all with just one FHA mortgage.